rulewis/journey-optimizer.en/help/using/deliverability.md

 * Message content
 * Sender reputation

-To optimize the deliverability of your Customer Journey Management experiences, we recommend using the best practices listed in this section.
+To optimize the deliverability of your [!DNL Journey Optimizer] experiences, we recommend using the best practices listed in this section.
 Deliverability problems are generally linked to protection against spam implemented by Internet service providers (ISPs) and mail server administrators.

 ## Reduce complaint rate {#reduce-complaint-rate}